SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: The Construction of the Model

-where the coefficients $y^{d}_{ij}$ ($i, j$=1, 2, 3) and those with primes are linear combinations of LO coefficients.
+The CG coefficients which manifest in the entries of the mass matrices are determined by the way of the tensors contracted in SU(5) space.
 The two mass matrices $M_{D}$ and $M_{\ell}$ can be diagonalized by the similar bi-unitary transformations as in up quark sector

 The mass eigenvalues of down type quarks are

 and those of charged leptons are